gotthardp/lorawan-server/doc/Development.md

  - **lorawan_admin_...** modules provide handlers for the REST API.
 They interact with the mnesia database only.
  - **lorawan_connector_ws** provide handler for the WebSocket interface.
-One handler invoked for each incoming connection, ot joins a given pg2 group as every connector and then filters the uplink frames based on given URI.
+One handler invoked for each incoming connection, to joins a given pg2 group as every connector and then filters the uplink frames based on given URI.